-For details about the differences, please refer to chapter 5.2, Disk image files (VDI, VMDK, VHD, HDD), page 83.
+For details about the differences, please refer to chapter 5.2, Disk image files (VDI, VMDK, VHD, HDD), page 86.

 To prevent your physical hard disk from running full, VirtualBox limits the size of the image file.
 Still, it needs to be large enough to hold the contents of your operating system and the applications you want to install - for a modern Windows or Linux guest, you will probably need several gigabytes for any serious use.
-The limit of the image file size can be changed later (see chapter 8.23, VBoxManage modifymedium, page 157 for details).
+The limit of the image file size can be changed later (see chapter 8.23, VBoxManage modifymedium, page 161 for details).

 File location and size

+Name: IDE

-Please type the name of the new virtual hard disk file into the box below or click on the folder icon to select a different folder to create the file in.
+Please type the name of the new virtual hard disk file into the b click on the folder icon to select a different folder to create the

 NewVirtualDisk1

 Select the size of the virtual hard disk in megabytes.
-This size is the limit on the amount of file data that a virtual machine will be able to store on the hard disk.
-10,00 GE 4,00 MB 2,00 TB
+This size i the amount of file data that a virtual machine will be able to sto disk.

+/ · · · · · · · · · · · · · · · · · · · 10,00 GB

+4,00 MB 2,00 TB

-Go Back Create Can
+Go Back Cre ate Cano